Contact Tracing, Quarantine and Isolation

 COVID-19 Testing Protocols for Close Contacts

-- To end quarantine, individuals must receive a negative result for a COVID-19 test performed on day 10 of their quarantine
+- To be released from quarantine on the morning of the 8th day, close contacts must receive a negative result for a COVID-19 PCR test performed on day 7 of their quarantine.

 - Close contacts may choose to test at Bryant or at an off-campus location.

 Close contacts may NOT test in the MAC surveillance testing center.
-On Monday through Friday, quarantine testing will happen at the outdoor drive-up quarantine testing site behind the MAC.
-A limited number of testing appointments are available on Saturday mornings at the sick clinic only for individuals receiving their 10th day end of quarantine tests.
+On Monday through Friday, quarantine testing will happen at the outdoor walk-up testing site behind the MAC.
+Hours of operation are from 9am-1pm, and 2pm-4pm.
+A limited number of testing appointments are available on Saturday mornings at the sick clinic only for individuals receiving their 7th day end of quarantine tests.
 All on-campus quarantine tests at Bryant will be scheduled by Contact Tracing.

 Discharge from Quarantine

-Students who are quarantining in Bryant-provided housing should use the following contact information to address their residential life needs:
+Students who are quarantining in Bryant-provided housing should use the following contacts to address their Residential Life needs:

 - For non-urgent requests, please email firstname.lastname@example.org